iamwxianfeng/PusherChat-Rails/README.md

 Visit <http://localhost:3000/> in two browsers and start chatting.

+### Tips
+1) no such file to load -- crack/core_extensions (LoadError)
+because your crack gem is new , downgrade do version 0.1.8

 ### Debugging

 If something isn't working it's most likely the Pusher credentials: